Skip to content

 Ransomware Roulette: 5 Types of Ransomware & Their Tactics

-Ransomware is a devastating cyber attack threat actors use to steal, corrupt, hold for ransom, and even destroy sensitive data from enterprises.
+Ransomware is a devastating cyber attack threat actors use to steal, corrupt, hold for ransom payment, and even destroy sensitive data from enterprises.

 In 2023, 4,611 ransomware cases were reported, marking a 70% increase from 2022's recorded cases, according to the SANS Institute.